IMG - Animals in School

 The Hopkinton Public School District is committed to providing a high quality educational program to all students in a safe and healthy environment.

-School Principals shall utilize the Department of Public Health publication “Guidelines for Animals in Schools or on School Grounds" and review student health records to determine which animals may be allowed in the school building.
+School Principals in consultation with the school nurse shall review student health records to determine which animals may be allowed in the school building.

 Educational Program

 No animal shall be brought to school without prior permission of the building Principal.
-Use of animals, including classroom pets or therapy dogs, to achieve educational objectives may be allowed by the building Principal, provided student health and safety is not jeopardized and the individual requesting that the animal be brought to school is responsible for adhering to the "Guidelines for Animals in Schools or on School Grounds" and any other conditions established by the Principal to protect the health and well-being of students.
+Use of animals, including classroom pets or therapy dogs, to achieve educational objectives may be allowed by the building Principal in consultation with the school nurse, provided student health and safety is not jeopardized and the individual requesting that the animal be brought to school is responsible for adhering to any other conditions established by the Principal to protect the health and well-being of students.

 Student Health